Emily Oster

 The researchers looked in the trial for any differences in the labor and delivery experience and any differences in the outcomes for infants.
 What they found was that there were no notable differences in the outcomes for infants — nothing significantly different across the two groups.
 This wasn’t a surprise.
 What was more surprising was they found a lower C-section rate in the induction group than in the other (18% versus 22%).
 This difference was small in magnitude, but it was surprising in part due to the initial concern that induction would lead to higher C-section rates.

-This trial was very compelling, and it caused a lot of practitioners to change their thinking about induction, and what they did in practice.
+This trial was very compelling, and it caused a lot of practitioners to change their thinking about induction and what they did in practice.
 But there is lingering confusion.
-Most notably: If this trial is right, how do we make sense of so much other evidence showing that C-section rates are significantly higher in women who have induced labor?
+Most notably: if this trial is right, how do we make sense of so much other evidence showing that C-section rates are significantly higher in women who have induced labor?
 To answer that, we need to dive into those studies in more detail.

 We can start with this paper, published in 2021 in the European Journal of Obstetrics & Gynecology and Reproductive Biology.
 The paper explores the relationship between induction and C-section in a sample of about 6,000 women at a hospital in Illinois.
 Using data from the hospital, the authors compare the C-section rate for women whose labor was induced with those who went into labor spontaneously.